michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 ## Matthew 2

-1. NOW when Jeshu was born in Beth-lechem of Jehuda, in the days of Herodes the king, there came MagiansMagushee; from the East to Urishlem:
+1. NOW when Jeshu was born in Beth-lechem of Jehuda, in the days of Herodes the king, there came Magians

-2. and they said, Where is the king of the JewsJihudoyee. who is born? for we have seen his star in the east, and have come to worship him.
+2. and they said, Where is the king of the Jews

 3. But Herodes the king heard, and was troubled, and all Urishlem with him.